 What should growing companies prioritize in HR knowledge systems?

 Focus on your highest-volume requests first: leave policies, benefits information, and onboarding materials.
-Ensure the search function understands natural language, not just exact keyword matches.
+Make sure the search function understands natural language, not just exact keyword matches.

 How do you maintain accurate information without constant manual updates?